 DuPont is one of Pierce County’s more unique cities with an interesting past and a promising future.
 What used to be a company town is now a fast-growing suburban community nestled in one of the Puget Sound’s scenic coasts.
-Two of the major cities along the sound, Olympia and Tacoma, are both a short drive away through the I-5 corridor.
+Two of the major cities along with the sound, Olympia and Tacoma, are both a short drive away through the I-5 corridor.

 Access to water recreation and good schools, as well as proximity to large urban centers, make DuPont a popular choice for people who want the right mix of urban and suburban living.
-And because DuPont is just right by the Joint Base Lewis-McChord, it’s also a top choice for military relocation.
+And because DuPont is just right by the Joint Base Lewis-McChord, it’s also a top choice for a military relocation.

 The community is largely family-centric, and about 40 percent of its population (just over 9,500 residents) have small children.
 The general lifestyle is quite laid-back as well.
 After all, when you live in a city as peaceful and safe as DuPont, there’s no need to worry.

 - Before the European and American settlers arrived, the area we know today as DuPont was the home of the Sequalitchew Nisqually tribe.
 They lived here for a staggering 5,700 years.

 - One of DuPont’s predecessors was the settlement called Fort Nisqually, established in 1833.
 It was originally for fur trading, but its operations were later expanded to include agriculture.

 - In 1906, the E.I.
 DuPont de Nemours Company set up shop in the area.
 They were a big explosives manufacturer, with their products used in both World Wars.
 To house their workers, they established a company town in 1909.
 This town started with only 58 houses, and by 1917, growing twice as big.
 In 1951, DuPont was incorporated as a town.

 - To this day, DuPont remains Washington’s only former company town listed in the National Register of Historic Places where the homes’ historic integrity is still intact.